hrj21/hrj21/README.md

 - 👀 I’m interested in R, shiny, and flow cytometry
 - 🌱 I’m currently learning maths!
 - 💞️ I’m looking to collaborate on cytometry and teaching projects
-- 📫 How to reach me: twitter @HRJ21
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hefin-rhys/)

 <!---
 hrj21/hrj21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.